Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Numerical Validation of the Models

 \subsection{Turbulent Flow}

 We perform our turbulence simulations on $512^3$, $1024^3$, and $4096^3$ grids.
-We employ the periodic boundary conditions on all sides of a cubic box of size $(2\pi)^3$.
-To obtain a steady turbulent flow, we apply random forcing~\cite{Reddy:PF2014} in the wavenumber band $2\leq k \leq 4$ for $1024^3$ and $2048^3$ grids, but in the band $1\leq k \leq 3$ for $512^3$ grid.
-We choose random initial condition for the $512^3$-grid simulation.
+We employ periodic boundary conditions on all sides of a cubic box of size $(2\pi)^3$.
+To obtain a steady turbulent flow, we apply random forcing~\cite{Reddy:PF2014} in the wavenumber band $2\leq k \leq 4$ for $1024^3$ and $4096^3$ grids, but in the band $1\leq k \leq 3$ for $512^3$ grid.
+We choose a random initial condition for the $512^3$-grid simulation.
 The steady-state data of $512^3$ was used as an initial condition for the $1024^3$-grid run, whose steady-state data is used for $4096^3$-grid simulation.
-In all the three cases, the small scales are well resolved as $k_{\mathrm{max}} \eta $ is always greater than $1.5$, where $k_{\mathrm{max}}$ is the highest wavenumber represented by the grid points, and $\eta \sim 1/k_d$ is the Kolmogorov's length.
-The Reynolds numbers for the $512^3$, $1024^3$, and $4096^3$ grid simulations are $5.7 \times 10^3$, $1.4 \times 10^4$, and $6.8 \times 10^4$ respectively.
-We observe that the energy flux in the inertial range, the energy supply rate, and the energy supply rate by the forcing match with each other within 2-3\%.
-Also note that $\epsilon \approx u_\mathrm{rms}^3/L$.
-The parameters of our runs for turbulent flows are described in Table~\ref{table:simulation_details_turbulent}.
+In all the three cases, the velocity field at the small scales are well resolved because $k_{\mathrm{max}} \eta $ is always greater than $1.5$, where $k_{\mathrm{max}}$ is the highest wavenumber represented by the grid points, and $\eta \sim 1/k_d$ is the Kolmogorov's length.
+The Reynolds numbers for the $512^3$, $1024^3$, and $4096^3$ grid simulations are $5.7 \times 10^3$, $1.4 \times 10^4$, and $6.8 \times 10^4$ respectively. {We observe that the energy flux in the inertial range, the energy {dissipation} rate, and the energy supply rate by the forcing are equal to each other within 2-4\%.
+The energy supply rate is chosen as 0.1, but the energy dissipation rate, as well as the energy flux, vary from 0.096 to 0.102.} The parameters of our runs for turbulent flows are listed in Table~\ref{table:simulation_details_turbulent}.
+In the Table, we report the value of $\epsilon/(u_\mathrm{rms}^3/L)$ which is approximately unity for all three simulations.